jeanNyil/redhat-ceq-demos/README.md

 ### _Red Hat build of Apache Camel for Quarkus_ examples:

-* [camel-quarkus-datagrid-tester](./camel-quarkus-datagrid-tester): demoing the implementation of the _Infinispan Idempotent Repository_ to synchronize concurrent access as well as the use of the _Apache Camel Quarkus Infinispan_ extension.
+* [camel-quarkus-datagrid-tester](./camel-quarkus-datagrid-tester): shows the implementation of the _Infinispan Idempotent Repository_ to synchronize concurrent access as well as the use of the _Apache Camel Quarkus Infinispan_ extension.
-* [camel-quarkus-rhoam-webhook-handler-api](./camel-quarkus-rhoam-webhook-handler-api): exposing a RESTful service using the _Apache Camel REST DSL_, and integrating with a _Red Hat AMQ 7 Broker_ using the AMQP 1.0 JMS client - Apache Qpid JMS.
+* [camel-quarkus-rhoam-webhook-handler-api](./camel-quarkus-rhoam-webhook-handler-api): exposes a RESTful service using the _Apache Camel REST DSL_ with a _Contract/API-First approach_, and integrates with a _Red Hat AMQ 7 Broker_ using the AMQP 1.0 JMS client - Apache Qpid JMS.
-* [camel-quarkus-jsonvalidation-api](./camel-quarkus-jsonvalidation-api): exposing a RESTful service using the _Apache Camel REST DSL_ and validating a sample JSON payload using the _Apache Camel Quarkus JSON Schema Validator_ extension.
+* [camel-quarkus-jsonvalidation-api](./camel-quarkus-jsonvalidation-api): exposes a RESTful service using the _Apache Camel REST DSL_ with a _Contract/API-First approach_, and validates the request JSON payload using the _Apache Camel Quarkus JSON Schema Validator_ extension.
-* [camel-quarkus-xmlvalidation-api](./camel-quarkus-xmlvalidation-api): exposing a RESTful service using the _Apache Camel REST DSL_ and validating a sample XML payload using the _Apache Camel Quarkus validator_ extension.
+* [camel-quarkus-xmlvalidation-api](./camel-quarkus-xmlvalidation-api): exposes a RESTful service using the _Apache Camel REST DSL_ with a _Contract/API-First approach_, and validates the request XML payload using the _Apache Camel Quarkus validator_ extension.